lowdefy/blocks-template/README.md

-# blocks-antd
+# Lowdefy Blocks Template

- Lowdefy Ant Design Blocks
+This is a starter repository for creating custom Lowdefy blocks.